 As with anything I review, I always have a bit of constructive criticism – if everything was perfect, you’d stop believing me!

 - I wish there were even more pictures.
 The photos included are great, but every recipe doesn’t have a picture.
 I’m getting trained to expect that by Pinterest, I guess!
 Photos always make me really want to make a recipe.

 - There are a lot of nuts.
-Not every recipe uses nuts, and Megan’s special technique can sometimes use seeds or
+Not every recipe uses nuts, and Megan’s special technique can sometimes use seeds.

 - 28 recipes are AIP approved (auto-immune protocol diet).
 That means no nuts or dairy.

 - The recipes will be expensive to make.
-Grain-free baking typically isn’t cheap if you use eggs + (use the code STEWARDSHIP for 10% off at that site!) or almond flour anyway, so if you need to eat grain-free, you’re used to it.
+Grain-free baking typically isn’t cheap if you use eggs + coconut flour or almond flour anyway, so if you need to eat grain-free, you’re used to it.
 But if your food budget isn’t very big, these treats will largely need to be occasional indulgences rather than everyday occurrences.
-Flax, chia,

 - They sound intimidating at first.
 Recipes with wildly different ingredients or techniques you’re not used to can, at first glance, seem like they’ll take a long time to make or be complicated.
 I think most of Megan’s recipes are actually likely very easy – many are made in a blender without a lot of fanfare or millions of steps – so maybe you shouldn’t worry.